drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

     }
 }
 ```
 And voilà, you are streaming events in your application !
-This example is pretty basic, you should get fancy and add some async in there.
+This example is pretty basic, you should get fancy and add some async in there. \
-The dependencies are minimal for this, if you want you can find a buildable cargo project [here](./example-app/).
+You can find a buildable cargo project that shows how to use the API token authentication [here](example-app/).

 # A new tool for drg's arsenal